Hanafubuki/simpleTwitter/README.md

 ## Introduction
 Cloud-based backend service that emulates functionality similar to Twitter's Tweeting feature.
+Has a simple and basic frontend implementation to show the functionality.

 ## Technologies
+- VueJs 2.6.12
 - PHP 7.3.1
 - Laravel 8
 - MySQL 8.0.2